Near Joppatowne in Harford County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by State Roads Commission.

 Location.
-39° 28.569′ N, 76° 22.815′ W. Marker is near Joppatowne, Maryland, in Harford County.
-Marker is at the intersection of Mountain Road (Maryland Route 152) and Old Joppa Road, on the right when traveling east on Mountain Road.
+Marker has been reported missing.
+It was located near 39° 28.569′ N, 76° 22.815′ W. Marker was near Joppatowne, Maryland, in Harford County.
+Marker was at the intersection of Mountain Road (Maryland Route 152) and Old Joppa Road, on the right when traveling east on Mountain Road.
 Touch for map.
-Marker is in this post office area: Joppa MD 21085, United States of America.
+Marker was in this post office area: Joppa MD 21085, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-“Olney” (approx. 0.4 miles away); a different marker also named Harry Gilmor's Raid (approx. one mile away); Jerusalem Mills (approx. 1.1 miles away); Franklinville (approx. 1.9 miles away); Annie McGann Cumpston (approx. 2.6 miles away); Ishmael Day’s House (approx. 2.6 miles away); Saint John’s Parish (approx. 2.7 miles away); Ma & Pa Heritage Trail (approx. 3.6 miles away).
+At least 8 other markers are within 2 miles of this location, measured as the crow flies.
+“Olney” (approx. 0.4 miles away); The Lime Kiln (approx. 0.9 miles away); a different marker also named Harry Gilmor's Raid (approx. one mile away); Gunpowder Falls State ParkMill Race Entry (approx. 1.1 miles away); Site of the Upper Jericho Saw Mill (approx. 1.1 miles away); Jerusalem Mills (approx. 1.1 miles away); Milestone (approx. 1.1 miles away).